Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

-If a sufficiently strong poloidal magnetic field is present in the core, EMBHs will separate into two oppositely charged surfaces on opposite sides of the white dwarf center.
-EMBHs of the same charge do not interact strongly and we ignore their interaction.
-One can estimate where these EMBHs will settle by finding the zeros in the derivative of the expression for the potential energy of EMBHs near a white dwarf core.
+A sufficiently strong poloidal magnetic field will separate oppositely charged EMBHs and prevent them from interacting.
+Interactions between EMBHs of the same sign charge are comparatively weak and neglected in this estimate.
+One can estimate where EMBHs will settle by balancing the attractive forces of gravity and the opposite-sign EMBHs with the separating force of the magnetic field:

-Here $B_{int}$ is the magnetic field at the center, $\rho_{c}$ is the local density, $m_{P}$ is the planck mass, and $N$ is total number of EMBHs in the core, which we assume are split evenly by charge.
-Note that the attraction that one EMBH feels toward the cluster of oppositely charged EMBH is enhanced by 2 due to the combined magnetic and gravitational attraction.
-If only one EMBH is present in the star it will settle at $r = \frac{3}{4\pi}\frac{B_{int}m_{P}}{\rho_{wd}}$, which for a 1 $M_{\odot}$ white dwarf with a core density of $\sim3* 10^7$ g/cm$^3$ and a core magnetic field strength of 1 kG is $r\sim 0.03$ cm.
-We numerically solve for the time needed to reach this region using \eqref{WDfric} and a density profile derived from the equations presented in Appendix D of \cite{Fedderke_2020} and find all EMBHs light enough to be separated by the core magnetic field sink to their equilibrium point in less than about $6\times 10^{11}$s, well under 1 Gyr.
+Here, $B_{int}$ is the magnetic field at the center, $\rho_{c}$ is the local density, $r$ is the radial distance from the core and $N$ is total number of EMBHs in the core, which we assume are split evenly by charge.
+Note that the attraction between EMBHs and the opposite charge cluster is doubled due to the combined magnetic and gravitational attraction.
+If only one EMBH is present in the star, it will settle at $r = \frac{3}{4\pi}\frac{B_{int}m_{P}}{\rho_{c}}$, which for a 1 $M_{\odot}$ WD with a core density of $\sim3* 10^7$ g/cm$^3$ and a core magnetic field strength of 1 kG is $r\sim 0.03$ cm.
+We determine the time needed to reach this region using Eq.\eqref{WDfric} and a density profile derived in Ref.\cite{Fedderke_2020} and find all EMBHs light enough to be separated by the core magnetic field sink to their equilibrium point in well under 1 Gyr.

-As N increases, the stable solution to \eqref{simplebalance} will move closer to the center.
-Eventually, Equation \eqref{simplebalance} has no real solution, indicating that EMBHs simply fall to the center of the white dwarf instead of separating into polarized regions.
+As N increases, the stable solution to Eq.\eqref{simplebalance} moves closer to the center and then disappears.
+At this point, EMBHs fall to the center of the WD instead of separating into polarized regions.
 This happens when

-where 'min' means the minimum value as a function of $r$.
-Therefore EMBHs of opposite sign will fall toward the center of the white dwarf, and thus each other, when